Our vision is for a world where fewer babies die

 We reflect the experiences parents tell us about in our work to reduce baby deaths.
 Personal stories are powerful in changing attitudes.

-We've launched a new Safer Pregnancy website which offers straight-talking good advice for pregnant women and mums-to-be.
+Our Safer Pregnancy website offers straight-talking good advice for pregnant women and mums-to-be.

-Although not all stillbirths can be prevented there are ways of ensuring you are as healthy as is possible in pregnancy.
+Although not all baby deaths can be prevented there are ways of ensuring you are as healthy as is possible in pregnancy.

 If you are a mother-to-be, the Safer Pregnancy site offers reliable, evidence-based advice.
 But if you have any concerns at all about your pregnancy you should always talk to your GP or midwife straight away.
 Don't ever feel you should not bother them.